Resources for Volunteer Water Quality Monitoring

 A LISTSERV allows a group of people have discussions through email without having to address email to each person on the email list.
 Everyone who is interested in the topic of the mailing list server can be added to the list, and will automatically receive emails posted to the list by other list users.
 If you reply to an email message that is posted to the list, your reply will go only to the original sender of the message.
 You can subscribe to or unsubscribe from a list server at any time, so if you think you might be interested in joining, and later find this is not the list for you, it's simple to remove yourself from the list.

-The University of Wisconsin-Extension has created a LISTSERV to exchange information with water quality and monitoring program coordinators.
-To join or unsubscribe from this email list service, use the form at https://lists.uwex.edu/mailman/listinfo/extvolmonnet.
+The University of Vermont-Extension maintains a LISTSERV to exchange information with water quality and monitoring program coordinators.
+To join or unsubscribe from this email list service, use the form at the link above.
 They also have an extensive archive of select interactions to help ensure that the knowledge shared through them can reach as wide an audience as possible.

 Publications